-- All materials used for sidewalk, access to bins, and driveway access shall be flat to ease of hauling of the containers. - All screening should be unobtrusive with pedestrian and vehicular traffic.
+- The location and access route to the trash enclosure must be considered in the site design for the convenience and safety of the users and the solid waste personnel. - All materials used for sidewalk, access to bins, and driveway access shall be flat to ease the hauling of the containers.
+Pedestrian safety features such as floor-mounted detectable warning surfaces are allowed. - All screening should be unobtrusive to pedestrian and vehicular traffic.